OliverLawrenceOvery/Self-AssessmentApp/README.md

 ## Project Goal
 The goal of this project is to create a service that allows the user to customise their own revision.
-It will offer a means for storing personalised revision notes and creating associated multiple choice questions for self-assessment purposes.
+It will offer a means for storing, updating and deleting personalised revision notes and creating associated multiple choice questions for self-assessment purposes.
+This will all be tracked by a personal profile, with a means to graphically display test results.

 ## Project Definition of Done